 Leases valid until further notice

 For a more flexible and open-ended alternative, expats can sign a lease valid until further notice (toistaiseksi voimassa oleva vuokrasopimus).
-To new arrivals who don't know how long they are in Helsinki for, this option is attractive as they can end or extend their stay as required.
+For new arrivals who don't know how long they will stay, this option is attractive as they can end or extend their stay as required.
 The downside is that landlords may want to end the lease before tenants do, and so it’s recommended to agree on a notice period when signing this lease.

 Tenants are expected to put down between one to three months’ rent as a security deposit.
 The cost of any damages to the property will be deducted from this when the contract is terminated.